 5. Collimation Issues

 Reflecting telescopes, like Newtonians, are particularly sensitive to misalignment.
 These telescopes employ a primary and secondary mirror, both of which must be precisely aligned to direct light accurately to the eyepiece.
 Over time, with regular usage or transportation, these mirrors can shift, necessitating periodic collimation, mostly of the primary.
-This is amplified by the frequent assembly and disassembly of truss or collapsible tube designs.
+This is amplified by the frequent assembly and disassembly if the telescope is of truss or collapsible tube designs.

 For those using refractors or Maksutov-Cassegrains, collimation is less frequently a concern.
 These telescopes tend to hold their alignment well.
 However, after rough handling or impact, even these might require a collimation check.